oasis-tcs/openc2-ap-pac/MODEL-README.md

 ### :left_speech_bubble:   Further Description of this Repository :left_speech_bubble:

-This repository is designed to support TC members' work on a formal specification that describes _OpenC2 Actuaor Profile for Posture Attribute Collection_.
+This repository is designed to support TC members' work on a formal specification that describes _OpenC2 Actuator Profile for Posture Attribute Collection_.
 This GitHub repository supports development of the content and change tracking for the _PAC AP_ as new working draft level revisions are created and the